matthewbaggett/scad-lib/README.md

-# scad-lib
+# MattSCAD
+Matt's custom OpenSCAD Library.
-My custom SCAD library, contains bits and pieces like a metric bolt generator, and an extrusion generator.
+This is my custom SCAD library, contains bits and pieces like a metric bolt generator, and an extrusion generator.